Lartaxx/support_bot/README.md

                     "unban_me_or_owner": "You can't unban yourself or unban the server owner %s!", "user_not_found": "The user was not found!",
-                    "no_banned_users": "No user has been banned on the server %s!", "feedback_error": "You have already sent your notice for the bot %s or you have not configured your server!"
+                    "no_banned_users": "No user has been banned on the server %s!", "feedback_error": "You have already sent your notice for the bot %s or you have not configured your server!", "not_config": "%s must configure the server so that you can notify a user!", "have_ticket": "You already have an active ticket: %s, please request deletion of it to create another one!", "category_already_exist": "The category is already created"

                     },